ssanj/babyloncandle/posts/2022-10-19-how-to-add-different-icons-to-application-instances-on-macosx.md

 ### Primary Monitor

-The main monitor runs Alacritty with Gitui.
+The main monitor runs Alacritty with GitUI.

 ![Gitui](/images/add-different-icons-to-applications-macos/gitui.png)

 ### Secondary Monitor

-The secondary monitor runs another Alacritty instance with continuous compilation in the respective project's compiler.
+The secondary monitor runs another Alacritty instance with continuous compilation with the respective project's compiler.
 If the project doesn't have a compiler, the window opens to the project location from which I can run various commands.

 ![Continuous Compilation](/images/add-different-icons-to-applications-macos/compilation.png)